Command Line Interface (CLI)

 --tcp [<ADDRESS>:]<PORT>Run in

 tcpserver mode and listen at the given port.
-(Equivalent to--mode tcp --port <port>) NOTE: This option is mutually exclusive with options: port, mode, pipe-server, pipe-name.--pipe-server NAMERun in
+(Equivalent to--mode tcp --port <port>) NOTE: This option is mutually exclusive with options: mode, pipe-name, pipe-server, port.--pipe-server NAMERun in

 --port PORTThe port to listen on or connect to.
 (Only valid for

 localhostis used.
-(Only valid for tcp and socket mode) NOTE: This option is mutually exclusive with options: pipe-server, pipe-name. [env var: ROBOTCODE_BIND; default: 127.0.0.1]--pipe-name NAMEThe pipe to listen on or connect to.
+(Only valid for tcp and socket mode) NOTE: This option is mutually exclusive with options: pipe-name, pipe-server. [env var: ROBOTCODE_BIND; default: 127.0.0.1]--pipe-name NAMEThe pipe to listen on or connect to.
 (Only valid in

-pipeandpipe-servermode) NOTE: This option is mutually exclusive with options: tcp, bind, pipe-server, port. [env var: ROBOTCODE_PIPE_NAME]--versionShow the version and exit.
+pipeandpipe-servermode) NOTE: This option is mutually exclusive with options: bind, pipe-server, port, tcp. [env var: ROBOTCODE_PIPE_NAME]--versionShow the version and exit.

 --helpShow this message and exit.